angrysky56/mcp-server-qdrant/README.md

 }
 ```

-This MCP server will automatically create a collection with the specified name if it doesn't exist.
+This MCP server will automatically create collections and select appropriate embedding models as needed.

-By default, the server will use the `sentence-transformers/all-MiniLM-L6-v2` embedding model to encode memories.
-For the time being, only [FastEmbed](https://qdrant.github.io/fastembed/) models are supported.

 ## Support for other tools